cdjc/theoreST/nt_commentary/philemon/introduction.rst

 This letter was written together with Ephesians, Philippians and Colossians during Paul’s first Roman imprisonment.
-Its position in the Bible was chosen by the Church Fathers who saw that it was like Timothy and Titus, a letter to an individual, rather than an epistle to a corporate group as were the other prison epistles. :ref:`Amen`
+Its position in the Bible was chosen by the Church Fathers who saw that it was like Timothy and Titus, a letter to an individual, rather than an epistle to a corporate group as were the other prison epistles.

 Background
 ----------